 Urban Media Art

-Benayoun started to work on urban media in 2002, with Watch Out! in Seoul, an urban installation about surveillance commissioned by the Art Center Nabi.
-In 2008, he exhibits in Shanghai streets NeORIZON, a large-scale urban installation that converts the public into QR codes that become the building blocks of the city.
-From the series Mechanics of Emotions, he produced many urban screen artworks, Emotion Forecast (2011, Paris, 2012 New York, Sao Paulo, Berlin, Melbourne, Hong Kong).
+Benayoun began working on urban media in 2002, with Watch Out! in Seoul, an urban installation about surveillance commissioned by the Art Center Nabi.
+In 2008, he exhibited NeORIZON on the streets of Shanghai, a large-scale urban installation that converts the public into QR codes, which become the building blocks of the city.
+From the series Mechanics of Emotions, he produced numerous urban screen artworks, including Emotion Forecast (2011, Paris; 2012, New York, São Paulo, Berlin, Melbourne, Hong Kong).
 To extend his vision of Urban Media Art, Maurice Benayoun launched in 2014, as a curator, the Open Sky Project, inviting artists (the Open Sky Gallery), and MFA students (the Open Sky Campus) to conceive and present works for one of the largest screens in the world at the time, the Hong Kong ICC media façade (70,000 sqm).
-This program offered to more than 100 artists and students, the opportunity to exhibit their work in the public space.
-The ICC media façade represents about half the surface of the Hong Kong Skyline video displays.
+This program offered more than 100 artists and students the opportunity to exhibit their work in the public space.
+The ICC media façade represents approximately half of the surface area of the Hong Kong Skyline video displays.

 Education, teaching, and lectures

-In 2010, Benayoun became an associate professor at Paris 8 University, where he founds (2011) H2H Lab (the Human to Human Lab), a cluster of public and private labs envisioning art as an advanced form of human mediations.
+In 2010, Benayoun became an associate professor at Paris 8 University, where he founded (2011) the H2H Lab (the Human to Human Lab), a cluster of public and private labs envisioning art as an advanced form of human mediations.
 The same year he co-founds Arts-H2H Labex (Lab of Excellence) a research lab lead by Paris 8 University.
-In August 2012, he becomes full Professor in the School of Creative Media of City University of Hong Kong.
-He is Chair of the School of Graduate Studies and the PhD programme (2014-2018).
+In August 2012, he became a full Professor in the School of Creative Media of the City University of Hong Kong.
+He is Chair of the School of Graduate Studies and the PhD program (2014-2018).
+In 2024, he relocated to Nanjing to serve as a Distinguished Professor and Head of the Art and Architecture Intelligence Lab.

-Maurice Benayoun gave more than 300 invited and Keynote lectures in major universities and international conferences.
+Maurice Benayoun gave over 400 invited and Keynote lectures at major universities and international conferences.
 This includes Columbia University, Cornell, Duke, UCLA, UCSD, UCSB, SFAI, Parsons School of Design, University of Toronto, UCL, Goldsmiths, Ecole Polytechnique, ENS Ulm, Keio University, Central Academy of Fine Arts, Tsinghua University, to name but a few.